 The Halo Effect

 For the majority of people, these descriptions leave a more favourable impression of Alan than of Ben.
-This is strange given that their listed characteristics are identical and just presented in reverse.
+This is a strange assessment given that their listed characteristics are identical and just presented in reverse.

 Instead of acknowledging that the only difference is in the order that the data is received, the lazy side of our mind (often referred to as System 1) seeks a consistency in evaluation in order to quickly build a coherent narrative.